 Data Quality Dimensions: How Do You Measure Up? (+ Downloadable Scorecard)

 |How well does a piece of information reflect reality?

 Does information stored in one place match relevant data stored elsewhere?

-Is your information available when you need it?|
+Is your information available when users need it?

 |Is information in a specific format, does it follow business rules, or is it in an unusable format?

 |Is this the only instance in which this information appears in the database?

 To resolve issues with inconsistency, review your data sets to see if they’re the same in every instance.
 Are there any instances in which the information conflicts with itself?
 A sound data integration strategy will reduce inconsistency across multiple systems.

 Is your information available right when it’s needed?
 That data quality dimension is called “timeliness.”
 Let’s say that you need financial information every quarter; if the data is ready when it’s supposed to be, it’s timely.
 There are other cases when timeliness can be even more important.
 If you’re using data analytics for fraud detection, for example, you’ll want access to real-time data (or at least very close to real-time).

 The data quality dimension of timeliness is a user expectation.
 If your information isn’t ready exactly when you need it, it doesn’t fulfill that dimension.

 Validity is a data quality dimension that refers to information that doesn’t conform to a specific format or doesn’t follow business rules.
 A popular example is birthdays – many systems ask you to enter your birthday in a specific format, and if you don’t, it’s invalid.
 Address information, likewise, must conform to a set of rules or it will be invalid.
 US zip codes are at least a 5-digit numeric string but sometimes may include a four-digit appendix.
 Each country has its own rules governing the validity of postal codes.

 Meeting this data quality dimension involves reviewing your information to ensure that none of it is duplicated.
 Customer databases often contain duplicate entries.
 Enterprise-grade data matching and entity resolution solutions automatically discover additional records and apply a rules-based approach to de-duplicate records improve data quality.

-How do you measure up?
+How does your data measure up?

-To learn more, read our eBook: 4 Ways to Measure Data Quality.
+To learn more, read our eBook: 4 Ways to Measure Data Quality